vedantwpatil/SecondBrain/6 - Atomic Notes/Divide and Conquer.md

 **Combine** the subproblem solutions to find a general solution

 One of the most mainstream sorting algorithms which follow this methodology is the [[Merge Sort]]

+### Recurrences

+**Definition:** Recurrences are equations which describes a function by how it effects other smaller arguements, in other words is a function which describes a sequence recursively.

+The general for of a recurence is a equation or inequality which describes a function by using the function itself and some smaller integers.
+If the case contains the original function describing itself in smaller iterations then thats the recursive case and if the function does not contain that then it is the base case.

+The general thought process is that if there is no explicit base case we can assume that the recurrnece is algorithmic instead of recursive.

+There is a more mathematical approach to recurences and these will pop up later in math so I'll tag this here [[Recurrences|Recurrences]]